Jakebobs/deploy-vue/VuePagesTutorial/step5/text.md

           publish_dir: ./dist
           publish_branch: gh-pages
 ```
 Finally we deploy the project to gh-pages branch.
-We have chosen to utilise this [GitHub marketplace Action](https://github.com/marketplace/actions/github-pages-action), it essentially checks out the branch, installs dpendencies, builds the package, and publishes it to the gh-pages branch.
+We have chosen to utilise this [GitHub marketplace Action](https://github.com/marketplace/actions/github-pages-action), it essentially checks out the branch, installs dependencies, builds the package, and publishes it to the gh-pages branch.
 One could replicate this themselves but that would add a lot of complexity for little to no benefit.

 Here is the entire code for the .yml file.